Handicapped and Disability Parking Permits

 Where can I go to get a handicapped parking permit?
 And who can qualify?

 In order to get a permit, you must go to your physician and ask them to fill out an application.
 Chiropractors, Optometrists (for sight only), Nurse practitioners, and physician assistants might be able to give you a permit too.
 It all depends on the state requirements.
 These application requirements will vary from state to state, so contact your local disabilities resource office or local department of motor vehicles (DMV).
+You must find out which government office is responsible for issuing and handling disability permits and placards.
+I would start by going to or calling your local DMV.
 If you would like to find out your local office, send your question to my contact page.

 You must not make any false statements about your disabilities.
 Only one handicap permit per person is allowed.
 If you have more than one handicapped vehicle in use, you must provide all the vehicles that will be using the permit.
 In some states, you are not required to have a driver’s license in order to obtain a handicapped permit.
 This means you don’t have to be the driver of the vehicle.
 Children with disabilities can get parking permit but the permits are issued in the name of the child.
 In other states such as Florida, you are required to have a driver’s license.